How to Relax a Screen-Scrunched Face

 Relax the jaw with gua sha

 Britta Plug, aesthetician and very glowy cofounder of Wildling Beauty, is a walking advertisement for why we should all be gua-sha-ing our faces every day.
+The ritual, based in traditional Chinese practices, involves smoothing a sculpted massage tool over the face or body.

 For forehead frown lines, Plug uses the comb edge of the stone to buff out individual lines or wrinkles.
 After smoothing on oil, hold the area around the line taut, then use a quick cross-friction motion to break up the muscle tissue that’s built up because of repetitive movement.
 “Think of it like a pencil eraser on very delicate paper,” she says.
 To release pressure around the brow bones, use the concave edge of the stone to hook above and below the brow, then gently trace along it, pulling outward toward the temple.